Beginnings: Myths and stories from world religions

 V/ Make illustrations of Pangu

 Pangu has been imagined in many different forms by ancient and contemporary artists.
 Searching the Web will turn up lots of contemporary depictions of Pangu, including comic books characters.

 If you want to, you could assign a different stage of the story to each child: Pangu stretching himself inside the egg, the egg shattering, Pangu cutting the connections between heaven and earth, Pangu growing, Pangu dying, the parts of Pangu forming the earth, etc.

 Remember to post the drawings on the class bulletin board.
 Next week, you will be making more illustrations of the continuation of the story.

 The above image may be printed out and used as a coloring page.

 VI/ Closing circle

-Before leaving, have the children hold hands in a circle.
-Hold hands the <a href=”#hands”)”right way.”
+Before leaving, have the children stand in a circle.

 When the children are in a circle, ask them what they did today, and prompt them with questions and answers.
 If any parents have come to pick up their children, invite them to join the circle (so they can know what it is their children learned about this week).